BenMorel/GsmCharsetConverter/README.md

 - Only the default alphabet and extension table are supported at the moment; this is the alphabet that must be supported by every device and network element according to the standard.
 [Other alphabets exist](https://en.wikipedia.org/wiki/GSM_03.38#National_language_shift_tables) but this project does not currently aim to support them.
 - Transliteration is only available for the latin1 alphabet; it may not make sense to provide much more transliteration anyway, as the likelihood to find a close variant of a non-latin1 character in the GSM charset is quite small.
 If you feel like another UTF-8 character could be transliterated, please [open an issue](https://github.com/BenMorel/GsmCharsetConverter/issues)!
-- This library currently only deals with unpacked characters, i.e. 7-bit characters in an 8-bit byte, with a leading zero bit.
-To fit 160 characters in a 140 bytes SMS, the characters have to be packed into a binary string.
-This project does not currently provide this functionality.

 ## Installation